This is a common question on BBSHD and BBS02 motors, so I thought I would write up a quick post and describe what can be done, and what I do.

 Whats the point of doing that?
 It uses less steering tube.
 As you can see in the pics above, I am using 100% of the Bluto’s uncut tube.
-Making this flip and exposing more available steering tube enables a change to a Wren Inverted fat fork, which has a 20mm shorter uncut steerer…. with this change I would use 100% of the Wren tube, should I ever find another home for the Bluto.
+Making this flip and exposing more available steering tube enables a change to a Wren Inverted fat fork, which reportedly had a shorter uncut steerer…. with this change I would use 100% of the Wren tube, should I ever find another home for the Bluto.

 The Surly My Other Brother Darryl wheelset that comes with the Bliolet Big Fat Dummy is very good.
 It can take quite the beating.
 I certainly have never been able to throw either of them out of whack.
 However, I wanted summer and winter wheels, the ability to go tubeless, and have wheels as strong as possible.
 Additionally, the MYOBD wheels hold on to tire beads so tight it is effectively impossible to get at a tube to repair it on the side of the road.
 That had to change.